jesseflorig/jesseflorig-dev/src/pages/theme-hook/index.md

 Virtually, the entire theme of this site lives in a [Typography.js](https://kyleamathews.github.io/typography.js) config, so I decided the best solution would be to figure out how to add a `css±.dark` class name to the `html±<body>` tag.
 Then, all I would need to do is add a couple `css±.dark` classes to my theme.

-And before we get started, the last requirement for our theme is stay persistent between page loads.
+And before we get started, the last requirement for our theme is persistence between page loads.
 That way, if a user comes back to the site, the theme is automatically set to their preferred theme.
 For this, we can use `localStorage` ([MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).

 ## Hooked on hooks